shivanshu-srm/SwiftBox/README.md

----

-### Installation:

-To install SwiftBox, simply download the app from the Apple App Store on your iOS device.
-SwiftBox seamlessly integrates with your Apple account and other Apple services, ensuring a hassle-free setup process.

----

 ### Future Scope:

 1. **Global Expansion**: SwiftBox aims to expand its reach beyond borders, catering to diverse cultural and linguistic preferences worldwide.